sp-droid/showtime/content/blog/webgpu.md

-This article will cover several concepts in relation to WebGPU, and some algorithms implemented on it as I'm learning.
+I'm writing this article to serve me as a repository for information on WebGPU as I'm learning it.
+It covers useful links, architecture description and some non-flashy -but still very important- algorithms implemented on it.

 Useful links: